 Recommended plans for NWA options go into the SRP Plan.

-To determine whether a potential NWA opportunity is feasible for an electric grid need, the Company screens transmission and distribution projects with the criteria listed in Section 2.1(D) of the SRP Standards, which are aligned with the Company’s internal planning document.

-These NWA screening criteria are applied to an identified electric grid need and resulting potential NWA opportunities are investigated.
-Partial NWA opportunities are also assessed as an option.

-If the Company determines that an NWA opportunity is feasible, the NWA team gathers relevant engineering information from the DSP team and develops an NWA RFP.
-This NWA RFP is then published to the market for third-party solution providers to bid on.
-The NWA team then evaluates any bids received and selects the most suitable bid for the NWA opportunity.
-The NWA team proposes the winning NWA solution to the DSP team as the NWA option for the specified electric grid need.

 If an NWA option is selected as the solution for the electric grid need, then the NWA solution is proposed through the next SRP Report.
 If a wires solution is the best option, then that wires investment is fully developed and incorporated into the Company’s Electric Infrastructure, Safety and Reliability Plan (ISR Plan).

 Notably, newly initiated projects comprise only part of the budgets and assets that are included in the Company’s Electric ISR Plan, which includes all projects that will be part of the Company’s capital investment portfolio in a given year and which typically includes multi-year projects that may already be in progress.
 Also, projects that ultimately do not pass NWA screening in a given year are not always be included in the ISR Plan budget for that year due to a variety of constraints such as need date, coordination with other projects, budget constraints, etc. Instead, these projects may be proposed in a future ISR Plan as budgets allow in future years if the need still exists.
 Therefore, it is possible that there may be projects and budgets related to load growth in the ISR Plan that are not included in the screening conducted for this Report.
 Once a solution is chosen for a distribution project and is included in an annual ISR Plan filing, it is not screened for NWA feasibility again.